jelhan/croodle/README.md

 ### After installation

 * `data/` folder has to be writeable by web server.
 * HTTPS connection should be forced.
-You should consider using [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security) (HSTS).
+You should consider using [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security) (HSTS) and [HTTP Public Key Pinning](https://developer.mozilla.org/en-US/docs/Web/Security/Public_Key_Pinning) (HPKP).
 * [Content-Security-Policy](http://content-security-policy.com/) (CSP) should be used.
 Default CSP headers are provided in `.htaccess` file but commented out.

 ## Running tests